MuhammadMuhidin/DataCraft-ELT-Kimball-Modeling-with-Visual-Metabase/README.md

 13. `PDFkit`: A JavaScript PDF generation library, possibly used for creating PDF reports or documents in the data pipeline.
 14. `Faker`: Generate the random values for producer data.
 15. `DataHub`: is like a librarian for your data.
 It organizes and stores metadata about your datasets, making it easier for teams to find, understand, and use data effectively.
 It's your go-to catalog for efficient data management and collaboration.
+16. `Prometheus`: Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability of systems.
+It is particularly well-suited for dynamic cloud environments.
+Prometheus collects metrics from configured targets at specified intervals, evaluates rule expressions, and can trigger alerts if certain conditions are met.
+It's commonly used for monitoring containerized applications and microservices.
+17. `Grafana`: Grafana is an open-source platform for monitoring and observability.
+It provides a customizable and feature-rich dashboard for visualizing data from various sources, including Prometheus.
+Grafana supports different data sources, allowing you to create insightful and interactive dashboards to monitor and analyze your systems' performance.
+It's often used in conjunction with Prometheus for comprehensive monitoring solutions.

 ## Prerequisites
 Before running the data pipeline, ensure you have the following prerequisites installed, configured, and running: